 Every cognitively normal three-year-old on Earth does this.
 Rich kids and poor kids, kids in cities and kids in rural villages, kids who will grow up to be engineers and kids who will struggle with basic math.
 Language acquisition shows no correlation with general intelligence.
 It's standard equipment.

 What changes in adulthood is the terrain, not the machinery.
 Your first language has already claimed the perceptual and cognitive territory.
-Neural pathways are established.
-Categories are locked in.
-When a new language arrives, it finds a system already optimized for something else.
-The new language has to either work within those existing categories or gradually build new ones alongside them.
+The neural pathways and category boundaries are locked in.
+When a new language arrives, it finds a system already optimized for something else, and it has to either work within those existing categories or gradually build new ones alongside them.

 If the mechanism still works, why do most adults struggle so much?

 Mostly, they feed the wrong system.
 Adults naturally engage their analytical, explicit learning abilities when encountering a new language: grammar tables, vocabulary lists, conjugation rules.
 This feels productive because it generates conscious knowledge quickly.
 But that conscious knowledge lives in a different system from the implicit, pattern-based knowledge that drives fluency.
-The acquisition mechanism, the one that builds fluency, sits idle while the analytical system gets all the input.
+The acquisition mechanism sits idle while the analytical system gets all the input.

 Feeding the right system